Dynamic Discounting and Budgeting Season

 So, how does this all tie into budgeting season, especially as it is coming up?

 1. Cost Reduction and Profitability: By capturing early payment discounts, a company can directly reduce its cost of goods sold.
-These savings go straight to the bottom line, allowing the AP department to, in a way, generate profit.
-During budgeting season, the financial back office can forecast these savings and allocate them to other areas of the business or take them as profit.
+These savings go straight to the bottom line, allowing the AP department to, in a way, generate profit, which is really saying something since the back office is generally considered a cost center.
+During budgeting season, the financial back office can forecast these savings.
+Then, they allocate them to other areas of the business or take them as profit.

 2. Optimizing Working Capital: Dynamic discounting allows the financial back office to start making more strategic decisions with idle cash.
 Instead of letting surplus funds sit in a low-interest bank account, deploy them to earn a higher, risk-free return through early payment discounts.
 This enhances working capital management and provides a better return on assets.